ethercards/uiverse/docs/design-ops.md

 7. **Follow Up**: If changes are requested, the developer will make the necessary updates and upload a new build to Chromatic.
 Repeat the review process for the new build.

 By following this process, designers can ensure that the components meet the design requirements and provide a seamless user experience before they are merged into the main codebase.

+## Connecting Figma with Chromatic

+To connect Figma with Chromatic, follow these steps:

+1. **Install the Figma Plugin**: Install the Chromatic Figma plugin from the Figma community.

+2. **Link Your Figma Account**: Open the plugin and link your Figma account with Chromatic by following the on-screen instructions.

+3. **Select Figma Frames**: Choose the Figma frames that you want to connect with Chromatic.
+These frames will be used to generate visual snapshots.

+4. **Upload to Chromatic**: Use the plugin to upload the selected frames to Chromatic.
+This will create visual snapshots that can be reviewed alongside your Storybook components.

+By connecting Figma with Chromatic, you can ensure that your design and development workflows are aligned and that visual changes are tracked effectively.